tamminenlab/blaster/README.md

 # Blaster - a native R implementation of an efficient BLAST-like algorithm

 Blaster implements an efficient BLAST-like sequence comparison algorithm, written in C++11 and using native R datatypes.
 Blaster is light-weight, fast and dependency-free.
+The code base of Blaster is adapted from [nsearch](https://github.com/stevschmid/nsearch).

 ## Installation